qristinius/Stackoverflow-Survey-2019/README.md

-ack Overflow Annual Developer Survey (2019)
+Stack Overflow Annual Developer Survey (2019)

 💡 To better understand and navigate the code, it is recommended to download it and run it on your computer